Powerful DIY Disinfectant Spray | 3 Ingredients

 You can download the FREE printable label and recipe HERE.

-There are 3 of each style of label.
+There are 3 of each label style.
 They measure 4 x 2.25 inches.

 I love these jars with spray nozzles

-Shake bottle well before each use!
-Spray and leave on for up to 30 seconds and wipe.
+Shake the bottle well before each use!
+Spray, leave on for up to 30 seconds, then wipe.
 It will evaporate quickly.

 Spray on: